-Essentially it kick starts the body’s natural healing mechanisms.
-This is believed to occur due to increased blood flow and the metabolic activity around the site of discomfort to accelerate the healing process.
+Shockwave therapy kick starts the body’s natural healing mechanisms.
+This is believed to occur due to increased blood flow and the metabolic activity around the site of discomfort to accelerate the healing process resulting in:

-Initial phase of treatment can be uncomfortable or sometimes painful.
-This however indicates correct targeting of the area of concern.
-This is usually followed by numbness or heaviness in the area and the latter phase of the treatment feels less painful.
+The initial phase of treatment can be uncomfortable or sometimes painful.
+This, however, indicates correct targeting of the area of concern.
+This is usually followed by numbness or heaviness in the area and the latter phase of the treatment feels more comfortable.

-Most patients experience a small pain reduction and a greater range of movement immediately after the procedure.
+Most patients experience pain reduction and a greater range of movement immediately after the procedure.
 This improves over 24-48 hours.

 Many patients get pain relief over the next 7-10 days.
 The number of treatments required depends on the area of injury, degree of injury and individual response to treatment.